 The University Libraries system on the Boulder campus is the largest library collection in the Rocky Mountain region — more than twelve million books, periodicals, government publications, audio-visual materials, microforms, maps, manuscripts, papers, and computer-based sources.
 The system includes four branch libraries —Business, Earth Sciences / Map, Engineering, and Music.
 Archives and Special Collections are housed in Norlin Library, as well as the general social sciences and humanities collection of 700,000 volumes shelved on three tiers in the third floor book stacks.
 Staff from the East Asian,Government Information, and Science libraries, also located in Norlin, join the staff of the Research and Instruction Department on the second floor to provide reference and research assistance.
 Instructional services are available from each branch and internal library.
 Access Services in Norlin includes the Circulation Desk, Interlibrary Loan, Course Reserves, and some audiovisual services.

-The Program in Environmental Design on the CU-Boulder campus takes a broad and integrated view of design professions.
+The Program in Environmental Design on the CU-Boulder campus takes a broad and integrated view of design professions including the fields of architecture, landscape architecture, urban design and planning.
 Problems and opportunities faced by design professions in recent years demand a broader educational experience than the individual professions traditionally have supplied.
 Our goal is to prepare graduates for professional challenges by providing:

 Every gift matters, no matter the size.